qcwxezda/Starsector-Ship-Mastery-System/README.md

 - Adds a system for reclaiming ships lost in battle:
 ![Derelict Losses](https://raw.githubusercontent.com/qcwxezda/Starsector-Ship-Mastery-System/refs/heads/master/screenshots/derelict_losses.png)
   - Player ships that are lost but not recovered, either by choice or due to disengaging early from or losing a battle, spawn as derelicts near the battle site.
-  - In order to spawn as a derelict, the ship must have been recoverable should the player have won (affected by reinforced bulkheads / hull restoration / etc.).
+  - To spawn as a derelict, the ship must have been recoverable should the player have won (affected by reinforced bulkheads / hull restoration / etc.).
   - If the player is given a post-battle salvage option, weapons and wings from the wrecks are stripped.
   - The wrecks disappear permanently after 365 days, or if the player dismisses the fleet log entry.
   - Greatly facilitates insurance fraud if using Nexerelin's ship insurance feature.